alexkh/slidewalk/README.md

 License: GPL

-This application depends heavily on Openslide, which has to be installed first. openslide.h needs to be in your include path for compiling, and libopenslide-0.dll for Windows or libopenslide.so for Linux must be in lib path for linking.
+This application depends heavily on Openslide, which has to be installed first. openslide.h and openslide-features.h need to be in your include path for compiling (or just copy them into the same folder where slidewalk.pro is). libopenslide-0.dll for Windows or libopenslide.so for Linux must be in lib path for linking.